pascomnet/documentation/site/content/server/update/_index.en.md

 ---
-title: pascom 18 updaten
+title: Updating pascom 18
-description: Schritte für ein Update der pascom Telefonanlage
+description: Step by step guide to updating your pascom phone system
 weight: 70
 ---